Free no-obligation site survey · Nationwide coverage Contact Us

 Book your free site survey

-British farm buildings take a relentless beating: driving rain, persistent damp, freeze-thaw cycles and salt-laden air near coastal counties all attack steel sheets, fibre-cement and rendered walls.
-Left untreated, that exposure leads to rust, leaks, failed laps and spreading corrosion that shortens the life of the structure.
-A properly specified coating system seals the surface, slows weathering and buys you years of extra service from a building you already own.
+British farm buildings take a relentless beating: driving rain, persistent damp, freeze-thaw and salt-laden air near the coast all attack steel sheets, fibre-cement and rendered walls.
+Left untreated, that exposure brings rust, leaks, failed laps and spreading corrosion that shortens the life of the structure.
+A properly specified coating seals the surface, slows the weathering and buys you years of extra service from a building you already own.

-We work across the South-East and throughout England on commercial, industrial and agricultural structures, and we apply protective roof coatings and wall systems chosen to suit the substrate and the conditions on your site.
-The right answer is not always a coating, and we will tell you honestly when repair or replacement is the better call.
+We work across the UK on commercial, industrial and agricultural structures, applying protective roof coatings and wall systems chosen to suit the substrate and the conditions on your site.
+The right answer is not always a coating, and we will tell you when repair or replacement is the better call.

 • Weatherproofing for steel, box-profile and fibre-cement roofs

-• Wall coatings and cladding spraying services for sheds and stores
+• Wall coatings and cladding spraying for sheds and stores

 • Treatment that targets rust and corrosion at source, not just the surface

-• Systems suited to exposed, high-wind and coastal farm sites
+• Systems suited to exposed, high-wind and coastal sites

 Different farm buildings put different demands on a coating.
-Livestock housing generates high humidity and ammonia from slurry and bedding, which degrades ordinary paint quickly, so we specify coating systems formulated to resist ammonia and chemical attack inside these units.
-Grain stores and cold buildings suffer badly from condensation, where warm moist air meets cold steel and drips back onto stock; anti-condensation coatings hold a layer of moisture in a breathable membrane and release it as conditions change, helping keep produce dry.
+Livestock housing throws out high humidity and ammonia from slurry and bedding, which sees off ordinary paint fast, so we specify coatings built to resist ammonia and chemical attack inside these units.
+Grain stores and cold buildings suffer from condensation, where warm, moist air meets cold steel and drips back onto the stock; anti-condensation coatings hold a layer of moisture in a breathable membrane and release it as conditions change, helping keep the produce dry.

-We match the product to the building rather than applying one finish everywhere, drawing on polyurethane, silicone and epoxy-based systems depending on flexibility, chemical resistance and the substrate involved.
+We match the product to the building rather than slap one finish everywhere, drawing on polyurethane, silicone and epoxy systems depending on the flex, the chemical resistance and the substrate.

-• Grain and produce stores: anti-condensation systems to reduce drips
+• Grain and produce stores: anti-condensation systems to cut the drips

 • Steel and box-profile roofs: flexible coatings that move with the sheet